sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

  > Favor composition over inheritance

 So many times he had agreed on "Favor composition over inheritance" while discussing with other developers.
 Until now it was just a good slogan but he never really have build something according this principle.
 So an empty Adapter is the fundament.
-ViewTypes are the reusable components like a Lego piece.
+ViewTypes are the reusable components(Lego pieces).

 So Joe defined the Lego pieces for `NewsTipAdapter` (the adapter for the new app) as follows: